awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/api-reference.md

 1. Select the users, groups and roles you want to attach this policy to, and then choose **Attach Policy**\.

+**Note**
+Three of the actions described in the `AWSMarketplaceImageBuildFullAccess` policy are performed on your behalf by AWS Marketplace for using private image builds\.
+Those actions are defined below:
+**aws\-marketplace:ListBuilds** – Retrieves information about build records for all builds associated with the AWS account in use\.
+Note that you can only retrieve information about builds you own\.
+**aws\-marketplace:StartBuilds** – Initiates a build that installs the specified AWS Marketplace product on the source AMI, creating a new AMI in the same AWS Region\.
+**aws\-marketplace:DescribeBuilds** – Retrieves information about all build records associated with the input build identifiers\.
+Maximum number of build identifiers in an call is 50\.

- The next time that a user or member of a group or role you selected accesses the AWS Marketplace website, they can perform the tasks associated with the private image build process\.
+With the permissions defined by these policies in place, the next time that a user or member of a group or role you selected accesses the AWS Marketplace website, they can perform private image build related tasks\.

 ## Building a Private Image Using the CLI<a name="building-a-private-image-using-the-cli"></a>